Émile Janvion: Anti-militarist

 In December 1902 Émile Janvion was one of the founders of the Ligue antimilitariste, along with fellow anarchists Henri Beylie, Paraf-Javal, Albert Libertad and Georges Yvetot.
 The Ligue antimilitariste was to become the French section of the Association internationale antimilitariste (AIA).

 In preparation for the anti-militarist congress in Amsterdam in 1904 Janvion launched L'Ennemi du peuple (The Enemy of the People (Note: The title L'Ennemi du peuple is a reference to Henrik Ibsen's play An Enemy of the People.)).
 The bi-monthly four-page journal first appeared in August 1903, with contributions from Miguel Almereyda, Zo d'Axa, Lucien Descaves, Élie Faure, Urbain Gohier, Charles Malato and Jehan Rictus.
 Georges Darien, who had suggested the title to Janvion, contributed from the second issue.
 Divergences of opinion soon appeared in the Ennemis pages.
 Skirmishes developed into outright war between the contributors, and eventually Janvion decided to close the journal down.
 The last issue appeared in November 1904.

 In October 1906 Janvion was the delegate of the Union of Paris Municipal Employees to the 15th national congress of the CGT in Amiens.

 In 1907 government troops fired on winemakers in Languedoc who were protesting imports of cheap Algerian wine, killing several.
 Janvion was among the anti-militarist revolutionary syndicalists who were indicted for signing a poster protesting the massacres, blaming a "government of murderers".
 He was dismissed from his job as a municipal official in the prefecture of the Seine for having signed the poster, but after an amnesty regained his position with all rights.
 On 1 May 1908 Janvier spoke at the Bourse du travail, and denounced the oppressive tactics of Georges Clemenceau whom he accused of fomenting the disiturbances of 1 May 1906 so that he could claim to be the only man capable of preventing revolution.
 In October 1908 he again represented his union at the 16th national congress in Marseille.

-Anti-Semite
+Antisemite

 In the spring and summer of 1908 Janvion attacked Freemasons and the republic in a violent campaign among the syndicalists.
 Janvion denounced Freemasonry, which he called a "Mardi Gras brotherhood" serving "the masters of the hour."
 He spoke out against the growing subordination of the unions to what he called the Radical-masonic-Jewish establishment.

-From 1909 his journal Terre libre provided a platform for anti-Semites and anti-republican syndicalists.
+From 1909 his journal Terre libre provided a platform for antisemites and anti-republican syndicalists.
 In April 1911 Janvion and Émile Pataud sponsored a mass meeting in Paris that they called "a great anti-Jewish and anti-Masonic demonstration.

-Janvion was expelled from the CGT in 1913 for his anti-Semitism.
+Janvion was expelled from the CGT in 1913 for his antisemitism.